bhauman/lein-figwheel/README.md

 ## Scripting Figwheel

-As your development workflow grows in complexity, the declarative style of `lein` can be quite limiting when you want to launch and control different services (ie. SASS compilation).
-This is when there is great advantage in using Clojure directly where you have the expressive power to define whatever workflow services you want in one process.
+As your development workflow grows in complexity, the declarative approach of `lein` can be limiting when you want to launch and control different services (ie. SASS compilation).
+It is really helpful to use Clojure itself to script whatever workflow services you want.

-Figwheel has an
-[API](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj)
-that makes it easy to start, stop and control Figwheel from Clojure.
+Figwheel has a Clojure [API](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj) that makes it easy to start, stop and control Figwheel from Clojure.

-Let's start Figwheel from a script.
-You only need to require the `figwheel-sidecar.repl-api` and provide your build configuration to `figwheel-sidecar.repl-api/start-figwheel!` like so:
+To start Figwheel from a script, you only need to require the `figwheel-sidecar.repl-api` and provide your build configuration to `figwheel-sidecar.repl-api/start-figwheel!` like so: